If SEO terminology and best practices intimidate you, you’re not alone.

 - Backlinks (links from other websites to yours)

 - User experience

 - Images and media

-- Backend (the way your website is built)
+- Technical SEO (the way your website is built)

 In addition, your goals can also play a role in your SEO strategy.
 Optimizing for conversion (for example, selling a product or getting a customer to sign up for a webinar) works a lot differently than optimizing for clicks.
 Similarly, a company with a mature web presence and good rankings will need a different content strategy than an organization that is virtually unknown online.

 Digital marketing is about communicating with your audience.
 Keywords are just one of many tools to help find and engage customers and prospects.

 This guide is a great start to your SEO education, but we can do even better than that!

 We offer online content writing and SEO training in two formats: one-on-one training customized to your business, and affordable comprehensive SEO training you can take at your own pace.
 Both courses will take you from novice to pro in about eight hours of intensive, entertaining learning.
 Enroll in our self-paced SEO course today, or check out our free webinar on common SEO mistakes to level up your content marketing game!

 The Content Factory has the technical knowledge to boost your traffic and the strategic insights to intrigue your audience, increase your conversions and keep customers loyal to your brand.
 Whether you’re looking for a little fresh content for your site or a full-service digital marketing, content creation and PR partner, contact us to learn how TCF can help.